R0CKESH/ProductBrowserApp/README.md

 ## 💡 Trade-offs & Assumptions

-- **Dependency Injection:** Chose Koin for scalability though assignment allowed manual DI.
+- **Dependency Injection:** Chose Koin for scalability, though manual DI would also work for smaller apps.
 - **State Management:** Decompose for lifecycle safety and navigation.
 - **UI Improvements:** Added category grouping for richer UX.
 - **Image Loading:** Used Kamel for pure KMP support.